All Episodes

 And, you know, it's sad to hear this.

-Isn't it time for you to just take, you know, pack up, sell your house, move to Florida, find a place?
+Isn't it time for you to just take, you know, pack up, sell your house, move to Florida, find a nice little place, nice town that you want to live in.

 Because your property taxes are through the roof, I'm sure.